Skip to Main Content

 John Milazzo serves as special counsel to the Central Pine Barrens Commission.
 He can be reached at 631-288-1079.

-Tim Motz, Director of Communications
+Tim Motz, Environmental, Education and Communications

 Tim Motz has served as director of communications since August of 2016.
 Currently serving in a dual role as director of communications for both the Commission and the Suffolk County Water Authority, Motz has been employed by SCWA since 2010.